 The Church of San Sebastián made news a few years ago when, during its recovery process, the existence of an old colonial painting, the Lord of Justice, was revealed.
 The work is exhibited with other important ones that make your visit more interesting.
 The temple is sober and reveals a special peace inside.
 Built in the 16th century, it is one of the first churches in the southern sector of the Historic Center.

 EL BELÉN CHURCH

-El Belén used to be called Veracruz, and it was where the Spanish conquistadors attended their first mass after the founding of Quito.
+El Belén used to be called Veracruz, and it was the place where Spanish conquistadors attended their first mass after the founding of Quito.